originphp/email/README.md

 ### Generating Tokens

 To generate Oauth2 tokens, you can use the [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) package or if you are using Google (Gsuite/Gmail) then you can use the command line script provided.
+The script provided is only ideal for sending emails from your own account, rather than from a user account.

 #### Google Command-Line OAuth Token Generator

 The Google Client Library API allows you to generate tokens from the command line (without having to redirect to a script), and I have included a quick script for this.

 To obtain an Oauth2 token that you can use with your Gsuite/Gmail account follow these instructions.